Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Observations and Measurements

 After the assignment of the observation position angles (PAs), we used the NIRSpec MSA Planning Tool to optimize the MSA pointing centers and shutter configurations in order to maximize the number of primary targets that potentially inhabited ionized bubbles at $z \gtrsim 7$.
 We identified 88 high-priority targets using the photometrically selected samples of \citet{Chen2024} and \citet{Whitler2024}, who searched for overdensities of galaxies (and therefore candidate ionized bubbles) at $z = 7.2, 7.5,\ \text{and}\ 8.7$.
 We then required each object to be observed at the possible wavelengths of both \ion{Ly}{$\alpha$} and \ion{[O}{iii]}$\lambda\lambda$4959,5007 based on their photometric redshift probability distributions.
 After applying these requirements, we assigned slits to 32 of our highest priority targets, including seven targets selected by \citet{Whitler2024} to lie at redshifts of $z \sim 8.4 - 9.1$, potentially tracing an ionized bubble at $z = 8.7$.
 We then filled the remaining space on the MSA with 127 Lyman break galaxy candidates primarily selected to be at $z \geq 5$ (F814W dropouts) but down to $z \geq 3$ as necessary to fill the MSA, resulting in a total of 159 objects assigned to shutters.
 We then reduce the 2D spectra following the methods described by \citet{topping2024_rcxj}, which uses the standard \texttt{jwst} reduction pipeline\footnote{\url{https://github.com/spacetelescope/jwst}} \citep{Bushouse2025} in combination with custom algorithms.
 To obtain the 1D spectra, we fit the spatial profile of each 2D spectrum with a Gaussian, then perform a boxcar extraction centered on the mean of the Gaussian with a typical width of five pixels (0.5\,arcsec) in the spatial direction.

-In this work, we primarily present four galaxies at $z = 8.7$ observed as part of GO 4287 (IDs EGSY8p7, CEERS-1025, 70289, and 89540), all of which have been previously observed with the NIRSpec prism ($R \sim 100$), G140M, and G395M ($R \sim 1000$) gratings by the Cosmic Evolution Early Release Science (CEERS) program \citep[PI S. Finkelstein;][]{Finkelstein2025}; with the prism and G395M grating by the Red Unknowns: Bright Infrared Extragalactic Survey (RUBIES) program \citep[PIs A. de Graaff and G. Brammer;][]{deGraaff2024}; and/or the prism with as part of the CANDELS-Area Prism Epoch of Reionization Survey (CAPERS, PI Mark Dickinson).
+In this work, we primarily present four galaxies at $z = 8.7$ observed as part of GO 4287 (IDs EGSY8p7, CEERS-1025, 70289, and 89540).
+We show the MSA slitlets of these objects overlaid on F444W/F200W/F115W RGB images in Figure\ \ref{fig:sample_shutters}.
+All of these objects have been previously observed with the NIRSpec prism ($R \sim 100$), G140M, and G395M ($R \sim 1000$) gratings by the Cosmic Evolution Early Release Science (CEERS) program \citep[PI S. Finkelstein;][]{Finkelstein2025}; with the prism and G395M grating by the Red Unknowns: Bright Infrared Extragalactic Survey (RUBIES) program \citep[PIs A. de Graaff and G. Brammer;][]{deGraaff2024}; and/or the prism with as part of the CANDELS-Area Prism Epoch of Reionization Survey (CAPERS, PI M. Dickinson).
 To maximize signal-to-noise, we reduce the G395M spectra from these programs using the same methods we use to reduce the GO 4287 observations, then stack the GO 4287 spectra with the spectra from CEERS and/or RUBIES for EGSY8p7, CEERS-1025, and 70289 weighted by exposure times.
 ID 89540 was also observed by RUBIES in G395M, but its RUBIES spectrum has evidence of an artifact elevating the background noise, so we use only the GO 4287 spectrum for this object.
 The EGS field also has a large amount of prism spectroscopy observed as part of CEERS.
 While we do not include these observations in our \Lya{} measurements due to the challenges of using low-resolution prism measurements for \Lya{} \citep[e.g.][]{Keating2024, Chen2024}, we also reduce and analyze these datasets in order to identify galaxies that have been spectroscopically confirmed at our redshifts of interest ($z \sim 8.6 - 8.8$).